Saya-de/dbd-unlock-all/README.md

 # DISCLAIMER
 The files and instructions presented are for educational purposes only!!
 I assume no liability for your use of these.
 Likewise, I assume no liability for any resulting bans or other problems!
 Always compare the current GameVersion and the current version of the files before injecting/using them!

+!!Before following any of these steps download and unpack the repository.!!

 ## SSL-Bypass
 Works for version 5.6.0+